-(A) (B) Schematic of synthetic RNA oligo used to co-precipitate SSE-interacting proteins in MDA-LM2 cell lysate, which were then identified by mass spectrometry.
+(A) Cumulative distribution plot showing a significant increase in splicing of exons harboring SSEs compared to those without SSEs.
+(B) Schematic of synthetic RNA oligo used to co-precipitate SSE-interacting proteins in MDA-LM2 cell lysate, which were then identified by mass spectrometry.
 (C) MDA-LM2 cells were transfected with the SSE3X mimetic depicted in B. Heatmap shows a significant enrichment of SSEs in exons that have decreased Ψ in cells transfected with the SSE3X mimetic oligo compared to a control scrambled oligo.
 (D) Bar graphs showing relative SNRPA1 protein level in MDA-parental and MDA231-LM2 cells as measured by label free quantitation mass spectrometry, respectively. n= 3 biological replicates.